tderflinger/arduino-aeration-indicator/README.md

 Install the *Adafruit CCS811 Library* from the Arduino IDE Library Manager.

-Open the ccs811-voc/ccs811-voc.ino file the Arduino IDE and upload sketch.
+Open the ccs811-voc/ccs811-voc.ino file in the Arduino IDE and upload sketch.

 ## Installation with Arduino-cli